 Distributed Generation: A distributed generation system involves small amounts of generation located on a utility's distribution system for the purpose of meeting local (substation level) peak loads and/or displacing the need to build additional (or upgrade) local distribution lines.

 Distribution: The delivery of electricity to the retail customer's home or business through low voltage distribution lines.

-Distribution System (Electric Utility): The substations, transformers and lines that convey electricity from high-power transmission lines to ultimate consumers.
+Distribution System (Electric Utility): The substations, transformers, and lines that convey electricity from high-power transmission lines to ultimate consumers.

 Distribution Utility: The regulated electric utility entity that constructs and maintains the distribution wires connecting the transmission grid to the final customer.
-The Disco can also perform other services such as aggregating customers, purchasing power supply and transmission services for customers, billing customers and reimbursing suppliers, and offering other regulated or non-regulated energy services to retail customers.
+The Disco can also perform other services such as aggregating customers, purchasing a power supply, and transmission services for customers, billing customers and reimbursing suppliers, and offering other regulated or non-regulated energy services to retail customers.
 The "wires" and "customer service" functions provided by a distribution utility could be split so that two totally separate entities are used to supply these two types of distribution services.

 Disturbance: Any event or series of events that disrupt ecosystem, community, or population structure and alters the physical environment.

 Diversion: 1.
 Use of part of a stream flow as water supply.
 2. A channel with a supporting ridge on the lower side constructed across a slope to divert water at a non-erosive velocity to sites where it can be used and disposed of.

 Diversion Rate: The percentage of waste materials diverted from traditional disposal such as landfilling or incineration to be recycled, composted, or re-used.

 Divestiture: The stripping off of one utility function from the others by selling (spinning-off) or in some other way changing the ownership of the assets related to that function.
 Most commonly associated with spinning-off generation assets so they are no longer owned by the shareholders that own the transmission and distribution assets.